Digital Cinematography – The Basics

 An example of slow shutter in “Chungking Express”

-“The Matrix” – okay, so this isn’t fast shutter, but it’s kind of an exaggeration of how fast shutter freezes the motion of smaller objects in motion
+“The Matrix” – this isn’t a fast shutter speed, but it’s an exaggeration of how fast shutter speed freezes the motion of smaller objects in motion

 Color Temperature and White Balance

 Depending on what environment you’re shooting in, and what lights are available in that location, you’ll want to white balance before you press record.
-Many DSLRs have built-in present white balance settings if you go into the menu.
-These work perfectly fine for simple projects, and allow you to choose which color temperature is the most prevalent in your shot.
+Many DSLRs have built-in preset white balance settings if you go into the menu.
+These work perfectly fine for simple projects and allow you to choose which color temperature is the most prevalent in your shot.
 Color temperature is measured in Kelvins.

-There are two color temperatures that are standard for both analog and digital film: Daylight (5500K) and Tungsten (3200K).
+The two standard color temperatures for both analog and digital film are Daylight (5500K) and Tungsten (3200K).

 A good basic rule is white balance for daylight if you are shooting outside, and tungsten if you are shooting inside.
 Most standard light bulbs are around 3200K.